darraghogorman37/Milestone-Project-2/README.md

 The project provides solutions to the above User Stories as follows;

-1. The game is relatively simple - five playing cards are displayed for a set period of time before disappearing from view, with the pattern to be recalled and replicated by the user.
+1. The game is relatively simple to play - five playing cards are displayed for a set period of time before disappearing from view, with the pattern to be recalled and replicated by the user.
 On loading the player interface area for the 1st time there is an explanation of how to play.
 2. The layout and gameplay across all screen sizes has been developed with positive User Experience as a priority.
 3. The on-screen layout adapts to all screen sizes to maximise player usability.
 4. Cards are selected by the user by simply clicking on the card image from the 52 card images available.